SaqibAMA/FlexStudentPortal-Insights/README.md

 - Click on ```Load unpacked``` and select the unzipped folder.

 ## Usage
-- Visit your Marks page.
+- Visit your Marks page on FlexStudent Portal.

 - You will start to see a "Get Insights" button on top of your course title.